Hydee Feldstein Soto: Liability payouts and litigation

 On August 15, 2023, Feldstein Soto announced her office had filed a lawsuit against a company, Nightfall Group, that offers luxury party houses for short term rentals saying that they violate city laws and create a public nuisance.
 Feldstein Soto said that police have been called more than 250 times in the last two years because of problems at houses that the business rents out in the Hollywood area.
+In September 2025, Feldstein Soto expanded enforcement against illegal short-term rentals and party houses in Hollywood, with violators facing increased fines.